 With reference to my "contamination" mention in the Planning Conditions above, if you live in a mining area, after you have paid a consultant for a report, you may well be removing the topsoil and 500mm of subsoil from your garden area before you lay 100mm of stones, a layer of membrane and fill it all up again with certified clean topsoil.
 Do not underestimate these costs - they can be heinous.

 The perimeter of a "standard" house is likely to have 600mm wide footings with internal load bearing walls possibly only requiring 450mm.
 The determining factor for the width of the footings lies with the width of your finished walls.
 Each side of the foundation must protrude beyond the wall by 50% of its width.
 So a 300mm thick wall has foundations of 150mm + 300mm + 150mm = 600mm.
-The trenches should then be in the order of 1m deep (although this does depend upon ground conditions and the site and they could be deeper or shallower).
+The trenches should then be or a depth determined by the ground condition - clay will be deep; Cornish Shellack may only be 400mm.
 Other than soil conditions a driver of depth is our weather - or frost more precisely.
-The top block of the foundations must be at least 150mm from the finished ground levelAll the soil dug from the trenches needs relocating to elsewhere on your property, or transporting off site.
+The top block of the foundations must be at least 150mm from the finished ground level.
+All the soil dug from the trenches needs relocating to elsewhere on your property, or transporting off site.
 So you begin to see why groundworks eat up so much of your budget.

 Once your trenches are complete, it is time to invite your Building Control Officer for his/her first visit.
 As mentioned before, get to know this person.
 Once they understand that you are building by the book and not taking silly shortcuts, they will be very pleasant to deal with.
 If you think you can "get one over", they will be officious - and rightly so.